panther7/nw.js/docs/Seznam.cz/Import/Chrome_PasswordForm_structure.md

 When parsing an HTML form, this must always be set.

-### has_renderer_ids
-True if renderer ids for username and password fields are present.
-Only set on form parsing, and not persisted.

 ### username_element
 The name of the username input element.
 Optional (improves scoring).